 Program presents leadership situations to cadets in a 24-hour encampment-style setting for the full 5-day camp.
 The course is conducted in conjunction with other local area school AFJROTC programs and held near the Grand Canyon National Park.
 The course of instruction includes camp management, group leadership problems, communication, leadership and organizational dynamics, shelter construction, firecraft, and land navigation.
 Students will conduct two moderately strenuous hikes that will test their personal endurance - one into the Grand Canyon and one to the summit of Kendrick/Humphries Peak (weather/fire condition dependent).
-Students selected to attend represent future cadet corps leaders and are chosen based on years in JROTC and Merit, as well as physical fitness.
-Course numbers are sequential for the number of years attended for .50 credit given for each year.
-Course requires a nominal fee for transportation Park entry, campground fees, and miscellaneous camp supplies.
+Students selected to attend represent future cadet corps leaders and are chosen based on years in JROTC and merit, and physical fitness.